divadbaroon/Junov.1/usage/create_package/README.md

 ]
 ```

-The 'intents.json' file contains the name of the command which in this case was Search Google:
+'intents.json' contains the name of the command, which in this case is
 ```json
 {
   "intents": [